vbaconnet-ledger/developer-portal/_docs/NA/u_syscalls.md

 } END_TRY;
 ```

 However there is a single constraint to be aware of with our try / catch system: a `TRY` clause must always be closed in the appropriate way.
 This means that if using a return, break, continue or goto statement that jumps out of the `TRY` clause you MUST manually close it, or it could lead to a crash of the application in a later `THROW`.
 A `TRY` clause can be manually closed using `CLOSE_TRY`.
-Using `CLOSE_TRY` is only necessary when jumping out of a `TRY` clause, jumping out of a `CATCH` or `FINALLY` clause is allowed (but still, be careful you're not in a `CATCH` nested in a `TRY`).
+Using `CLOSE_TRY` is only necessary when jumping out of a `TRY` clause.
+Jumping out of a `CATCH` or `FINALLY` clause is allowed (but still, be careful you're not in a `CATCH` nested in a `TRY`).

 You should use the error codes defined in the SDKs wherever possible (see `EXCEPTION`, `INVALID_PARAMETER`, etc. in `os.h`).
 If you decide to use custom error codes, never use an error code of `0`.